Albuquerque Institute of Biblical Law

 Seven Covenants

-Our last and final covenant is related to the Apostle Peter’s power to Seal - Matt.
+Our last and final covenant is related to the Apostle Peter’s power to seal - Matt.
 18:18.
 As the Head Apostle, Yeshua gave Peter this power to seal on earth, which would be sealed in Heaven.
-Closely allied with the sealing power is Israel’s tabernacle/temple because the tabernacle/temple is a model of Heaven.
-We might call this power to seal the Enochic Covenant because Enoch is the first person we see in the Bible that was taken to Heaven, who was bound with Heaven.
-We’ll look at this more in detail later.
+We also see this sealing power with God’s Endtime Servant who seals the 144,000 Endtime saviors - Rev. 7:3.
+We might call this power to seal the Enochic Covenant because Enoch is the first person we see in the Bible that was taken and bound with Heaven.

 Now our summary looks like this: